WrightDanG/FromVin/README.md

 - Start a new project using `django-admin startproject {enter site name here}`
 - From this point, apps can begin to be created as needed using `python3 manage.py startapp {enter app name here}`
 - A database is created by default, but any changes to models will require migrations.
 These can be prepared with `python3 manage.py makemigrations`, followed by `python3 manage.py migrate` once you have confirmed these to be correct.
 The `--plan` and `--dry-run` tags are advised to be used in confirming this (see Django [documentation](https://docs.djangoproject.com/en/3.2/ref/django-admin/) for more details).
-- Create a .gitignore file so that sensitive data (database, settings) is not stored publically on git.
+- Create a .gitignore file so that sensitive data (database, settings) is not stored publicly on git.
 - Create a requirements.txt file, which lists the dependencies of the project.
 The command for this is `pip3 freeze > requirements.txt`
 - Create a Procfile (spelt exactly like this), which sets where the application should commence.
 For Django, it's usual to install a program by the name of 'Gunicorn' to assist with this.
 This is primarily used for live deployment, but is a good habit to get into.
 The command is `pip3 install gunicorn` and the Procfile content should be `web: gunicorn {insert project name}.wsgi`.

 From here, running the app via your IDE will start up a version of the application that can be viewed, and built upon.
 The command for this in Gitpod is `python3 manage.py runserver`.

-In this particular project, the local site cannot be found at a consistent web address as it is based on the workspace instance, which for gitpod is a sequence of random words.
+In this particular project, the local site cannot be found at a consistent web address as it is based on the workspace instance, which for Gitpod is a sequence of random words.

 ### Cloning this exact project